 This tour gives you an opportunity to visit

 all the major islands off the west coast of Scotland.

 You'll visit seven different islands,

-and enjoy eleven different ferry and boat rides plus two
+and enjoy ten different ferry and boat rides plus a

 steam train rides.